signalsandnoises/karaoke-sign-in/README.md

 4. Step 3 will likely fail to run because you need some package dependencies.
 Read the error message, install what it says, and GOTO step 3.

+Once the script has finished running, the output will be stored in a tab-separated file `songs.tsv`.
+Read it with a text-editor or spreadsheet software.

 ### Design